hboutemy/todo/README.md

   - refactor to add separate check mojo in addition to check during buildinfo
   - ~~add explanations on how to test locally reproducibility (deploy reference to local dir)~~
   - ~~save comparison result of local build vs reference artifact~~
+  - detect that a Maven module is not install or deployed, then should not be part of buildinfo
 - ~~track Maven Central for (effective) pom with reproducible timestamp~~
 - track Maven Central for projects built with Maven, that could be enhanced to have reproducible build
 - ~~test reproducibility of these, manually or with containers~~
 - ~~Git repo to track and share rebuild recipes:~~ [reproducible-central](https://github.com/jvm-repo-rebuild/reproducible-central)
 - ~~statistics on reproduced builds in [reproducible-central](https://github.com/jvm-repo-rebuild/reproducible-central)~~
-- statistics on Maven-owned projects reproducibility
+- ~~statistics on Maven-owned projects reproducibility~~ [reproducible-maven-HEAD](https://github.com/jvm-repo-rebuild/reproducible-maven-HEAD)
+- [dist-tool-plugin](https://builds.apache.org/view/M-R/view/Maven/job/dist-tool-plugin/site/) report on reproducibility for Maven projects
 - (DREAM) provide a GitHub badge showing that a project has reproducible build
 - add Maven to [RB's "who is involved"](https://reproducible-builds.org/who/)
-- [dist-tool-plugin](https://builds.apache.org/view/M-R/view/Maven/job/dist-tool-plugin/site/) report on reproducibility for Maven projects
 - provide PRs to make projects builds reproducible:
   - ~~AWS java SDK [PR #2223](https://github.com/aws/aws-sdk-java/pull/2223)~~ to be merged
   - ~~AWS SDK for Java v2 [PR #1759](https://github.com/aws/aws-sdk-java-v2/pull/1759)~~ to be merged